September 13, 2014

 Them Dukes boys ain't causin' no trouble, but that flag sure is.

-Despite the return of Bo and Luke, The Dukes of Hazzard never reclaimed its former glory; aided in part by increasingly inferior and formulaic scripts and cost-cutting measures of using models for many of the increasingly absurd stunts.
+Despite the return of Bo and Luke, The Dukes of Hazzard never reclaimed its former glory; aided in part by increasingly inferior and formulaic scripts and cost-cutting measures of using models for many of the growlingly absurd stunts (like jumping over an entire building).
 With ratings plummeting, the show was cancelled at the end of its seventh season.
-The legacy of the show would live on, however.
-The cast reunited for two reunion movies and several video games.
-There have been annual conventions attended by members of the cast and many replicas of the cars, as well as Cooter’s Place, a museum and store in Tennessee dedicated to the Dukes run by Ben Jones (Cooter Davenport).
-In 2005, Warner Bros. attempted to relaunch the franchise with a feature film and potential series pilot television movie.
-While Warner Bros. has continually produced merchandise related to the show and the show itself has been seen on streaming services, debate about the symbolism of the Confederate battle flag (which adorned the General Lee’s roof and front license plate) has caused Warner Bros. to reconsider its use on Dukes products going forward and even the very airing of the program.
+The legacy of the show would live on, however, as the cast reunited for two reunion movies and several video games.
+There have been annual conventions attended by members of the cast and many replicas of the cars, as well as Cooter’s Place, a museum and store in Tennessee dedicated to the Dukes run by Ben Jones (Duke friend and town mechanic Cooter Davenport).
+In 2005, Warner Bros. attempted to relaunch the franchise with a feature film and potential series pilot television movie, but neither took off.
+While merchandise related to the show has had relatively continuous production and the show itself has been seen on streaming services, debate about the symbolism of the Confederate battle flag (which adorned the General Lee’s roof and front license plate as it had been a symbol of “southern pride”) has caused Warner Bros. to reconsider licensing Dukes products going forward and even the very airing of the program.

 EPISODE GUIDE: